ShahadAloufi/DeerhaGraduationProject/README.md

 # DeerhaGraduationProject
-A cashier system supported with online shopping for retail store owners who want a way to manage their store product and attract more customer so that they manage the business and expand it.
+A POS system supported with online shopping for retail store owners who want a way to manage their store product and attract more customer so that they manage the business and expand it.

 Technologies used: